Simma37/energy-simulation/AI Prompt.md

 1. Local Wind Production: Immediately satisfy demand using wind; record surplus as export.

-2. First Import Phase: For zones with unmet demand, attempt to import energy from neighboring zones (direct or two-hop) from suppliers that are above their hydro_force_export threshold.
+2. First Import Phase: For zones with `unmet demand`, attempt to import energy from neighboring zones (direct or two-hop) from suppliers that are above their `hydro_force_export` threshold.

 3. Local Hydro Production: Produce hydro energy locally to meet remaining demand.